 They should have In-House Test Prep.
 A lot of the charlatans will outsource test prep so you get some token test prep organization or provide some token test prep program.
 A lot of your bigger charlatan organizations will actually send you to Khan Academy, Kaplan, or Princeton Review and say that they have the best program and so you just need to work with them and their coaches.

 One of the largest organizations in the country that trains insurance masqueraders essentially tell their clients to use Kaplan and they get Kaplan to them at a slight discount.
-This particular company is specifically set up the train insurance people to be masqueraders.
+This particular company is specifically set up to train insurance people to be masqueraders.
 The guy that runs a company doesn’t even have a college degree, but they’re very good at charging people a lot of money for token services.
 They make millions of dollars doing this.

 Answer Key Questions